 She’d been coming to the Lacy Latte for at least two years.
 If someone who barely registered with her knew her usual, she should question her own talents of observation.
 Had he worked here all this time?

-The cashier flashed Joel a tightlipped scowl then turned to Phoebe with raised brows.
-“Is that what you’d like?”
+The cashier flashed Joel a tightlipped scowl, then smiled and asked with raised brows, “Is that what you’d like?”

 “Yes, please.”
 Although, she ought to start skipping the scones.
 She patted her waistline.
 What the hell.
 One more day.